-Within [and], an equivalence class can be specified using the syntax [=c=], which matches all characters with the same collation weight (as defined by the current locale) as the character c.
+Within [and], an equivalence class can be specified using the syntax [=c=], which matches all

-Within [and], the syntax [.symbol.] matches the collating symbol symbol.
+Within [and], the syntax [.symbol.] matches the collating symbol.

 If the extglob shell option is enabled using the shopt builtin, several extended pattern matching operators are recognized.
 In the following description, a pattern-list is a list of one or more patterns separated by a l.
 Composite patterns may be formed using one or more of the following sub-patterns: